 Chances are that at some point during your trip, you’re going to deal with some form of pain.
 Having a tiny travel size bottle of your favorite emergency medication is always a good idea.

-Anti-diarrhoea tablets (ie Imodium or Travelan) can be obtained from your chemist and are normally used only by older children and adults (carefully read the instructions).
+Anti-diarrhea tablets (ie Imodium or Travelan) can be obtained from your chemist and are normally used only by older children and adults (carefully read the instructions).

 If you need to stop diarrhea for a few hours while taking a train, bus, or plane, it’s worthwhile having a few of these pills handy.